spack/spack/lib/spack/docs/packaging_guide.rst

 1. Define the executables associated with the package
 2. Implement a method to determine the versions of these executables
+3. Rely on pkgconfig files to provide basic package information.

 ^^^^^^^^^^^^^^^^^
 Minimal detection